radams15/CircuitTesterDocs/Implementation/docs/stage3.md

 ### Changing Menu Contents

 My settings window needed to be able to dynamically change content for each component, so I used a method to swap the contents of a QVBoxLayout with many different other QVBoxLayouts.
 This did not work, as this resulted in a bug where the code could not delete existing menus and eventually filled up with menus.

 The problem was that the QVBoxLayout::children() function did not return layouts, only widgets, so my solution was to instead place widgets in the QVBoxLayout.
-This worked well except for the below bug.

 Old: